 4. Net Worth

-He is very well known in the entertainment industry, but if you still don’t think Bob Saget is one of the most successful, you might want to think again.
-Thanks to his long and varied career, Saget now has an estimated net worth of a whopping $100 million.
+He was very well known in the entertainment industry, but if you still don’t think Bob Saget was one of the most successful, you might want to think again.
+Thanks to his long and varied career, Saget had an estimated net worth of a whopping $100 million.
 A lot of that is thanks to his long-running role as Danny Tanner and as the longtime host of America’s Funniest Home Videos, a role he held from 1989-1997.

 3. Personal Life

 Back in 1982, Saget married Sherri Kramer with whom he shares three daughters, twins Aubrey and Lara Melanie, 27, and Jennifer Belle, 24.
 Saget and Sherri divorced in 1997.
 “The highest thing in my whole life is my daughters,” the America’s Funniest Home Videos star told Parade in 2009.
 “I worship them!
 If everything in my life is raised to the level of how great they are, then that would be a great thing to have achieved.”
 In November 2015, Saget met Kelly Rizzo and the pair became engaged two years later in 2017.
 They married in October 2018 and were together until Saget’s untimely passing in January 2022.